-Payment is made using the secure PayPal method, remember that you are fully protected by our money back guarantee–no Spanish residency and your fee will be returned in full (with the exception of the Spanish authorities fees).
+Payment is made using our secure online payment system or PayPal method, remember that you are fully protected by our money back guarantee–no Spanish residency and your fee will be returned in full (with the exception of the Spanish authorities fees).

 Our fees include our time to advise you of what paperwork you will need to submit prior to attending your appointment, preparing all documentation on your behalf, making an appointment for you with the local police station and health centres.
 And being on hand to answer any queries you may have around Spanish residency.

 4. We will send you a confirmation email

 Once we have received your contact information and deposit, we will send you a confirmation email outlining what you need to do next.
 You will need to send us copies of relevant documentation which is likely to include some of all of the following: your passport, bank details, details of employment you have in Spain (if working), health insurance (if under the age of 65), details of your pension (if retired).

 5. You send the paperwork to us